base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-with-a-provider.md

 ### Scaffolded App

 Open your new project in the editor of your choice, and open `pages/_app.tsx`.
-Here, you'll find a familiar Next.js app wrapped in [context providers] for Rainbowkit and wagmi.
+Here, you'll find a familiar Next.js app wrapped in [context providers] for RainbowKit and wagmi.

 ```typescript
 function MyApp({ Component, pageProps }: AppProps) {